redbeardcreator/fig-standards/accepted/PSR-2-coding-style-guide.md

 - Most files currently violate one or more of the following rules.
-Where possible, when a file is being edited, it SHOULD first be converted to meet at least 2.1, 2.2, 2.3 and 2.4 and committed before continuing.
+Where possible, when a file is being edited, it SHOULD first be converted to meet at least 2.1, 2.2, 2.3 and 2.4
+  - Immediately after such a change, the modified files SHOULD be committed before continuing.
 This makes change tracking easier.

+  - The commit summary (first line) should be prefixed with [clean] and include a basic description of changes (if a complete cleanup, something like "bring up to PSR-2" would be appropriate).

+  - If more than one file is updated, omit the filename from the summary.

 - As time permits (or changes demand) the remaining rules should also be applied.